What Is Die-Cutting and How Is It Used for Custom Labels?

 That can work for hand use.

-In production it creates dust, mixed orientation, and counting errors.
+In production it creates dust pickup, mixed orientation, and counting errors.

 If you run an applicator, kiss-cut rolls are usually the safest path.

-If you need a tear feature, we add perforation in a controlled way.
+If you need a tear feature, we design it deliberately.

 How do we choose face stock for custom labels?